 Sunderland

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Sunderland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Sunderland sits on the River Wear as it flows into the North Sea, with a history shaped by shipbuilding and glassmaking.
+Overview ⁞ Sunderland sits on the River Wear as it flows into the North Sea, with a history shaped by shipbuilding and glassmaking.
 Its coastline features long sandy beaches at Roker and Seaburn, while Penshaw Monument overlooks the city and countryside from its hilltop setting.
 The city centre offers cultural landmarks such as the Sunderland Museum and Winter Gardens, the Empire Theatre, and modern attractions like the Stadium of Light.
 The River Wear runs through scenic gorges and is crossed by striking bridges, while surrounding countryside and coastlines add variety to Sunderland’s geography.

+Who governs Sunderland?
 The local government for this district is: Sunderland City Council (Metropolitan District).

 This district page, Sunderland, is a sub-page of this county page: Tyne and Wear and this region page: North East.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.